alphagov/govuk-design-system/src/patterns/national-insurance-numbers/index.md

 - set the `spellcheck` attribute to `false` so that browsers do not spellcheck the National Insurance number

 {{ example({ group: "patterns", item: "national-insurance-numbers", example: "default", html: true, nunjucks: true, open: true, size: "s", titleSuffix: "second" }) }}

-### Reusing entered National Insurance numbers

-{% call wcagNote({id: "wcag-reuse-national-insurance-number"}) %}

-<p>Do not ask for a National Insurance number more than once within a single journey, if only one person’s details are needed.</p>
-<p>Make sure users can easily reuse previously entered National Insurance numbers within a single journey, unless doing so would be a major safety or security concern.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">WCAG 2.2 success criterion 3.3.7 Redundant entry</a>.</p>
-{% endcall %}

-You can make it easier to reuse National Insurance numbers through one of these methods:

-- pre-populate fields with the previously entered number
-- show any previously entered numbers as an option for the user to select

-Continue to give users the option to enter a new National Insurance number.

 ### Error messages